 A notice board is situated near the main entrance to keep parents informed and advertise forthcoming events.
 A weekly newsletter is emailed to all parents/carers and placed on the school website.
-On the website there is a school calendar of events which is updated regularly.
+Also on the website there is a school calendar of events.